-Why doesn't my screen turn off when the time selected for the automatic turn-off action has passed?
+Why doesn't my computer screen turn off when the time selected for the automatic turnoff action has passed?

-The VAIO Original Screen Saver disables the timer setting, which you can select using the Windows power options, for your screen to turn off.
+The originally selected VAIO's screen saver disables the timer setting, which you can select using the Windows power options, for your computer screen to turn off.